Discrete complex analysis on isoradial graphs: Convergence theorems

-Recall that $\H^\mesh$ denotes the discretization of the upper half-plane $\H=\{z:\Im z>0\}$ (i.e., the set of all faces, edges and vertices that intersect $\H$, see Fig. \ref{Fig:DiscrHalfPlane}B).
+Recall that $\H^\mesh$ denotes the polygonal representation of a half-plane $\H=\{z:\Im z>0\}$ discretization (i.e., the union of all faces, edges and vertices that intersect $\H$, see Fig. \ref{Fig:DiscrHalfPlane}B).
 As for bounded domains, denote by $\dhm\mesh{u^\mesh}{\{x^\mesh\}}{\H^\mesh_\G}$ the probability of the event that the random walk starting at \mbox{$u^\mesh\in\H^\mesh_\G$} first hits the boundary $\pa\H^\mesh_\G$ at a vertex \mbox{$x^\mesh\in\pa\H^\mesh_\G$}.
 It is easy to see (e.g., using the unboundedness of the free Green's function (\ref{Gasympt}) or Proposition \ref{PropWeakBeurling}) that

 Let